Table of Contents

 6. Automation features

-Digital dashboard capabilities are so powerful in our tech-driven age that it’s possible to create automated reports based on a range of functions and features.
+Digital dashboard analytic capabilities are so powerful in our tech-driven age that it’s possible to create automated reports based on various functions and features.

 Armed with AI technology, these powerful tools can also deliver automatic alerts based on a number of parameters, such as when a new trend emerges or you’ve reached a certain benchmark.